cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/faq.md

 ## Does the DAST API scanner work with GraphQL APIs?
 Currently, we do not support standalone GraphQL API scanning.
 However, if there is a target with an interface that uses a GraphQL service as its backend API (e.g., SPA), then we can scan it.
 Standalone GraphQL API scanning is on our roadmap for future development.

-## We have two regional TLDs for our targets (for example, .de and .co.uk).
+## We have two regional TLDs for our targets (e.g., example.de and example.co.uk).
 Is this one target or multiple targets?
-If the domains are different, then they are considered different targets.
+If the domains are different (e.g., example.de and example.co.uk), then they are considered different targets.
 You can add them as separate targets in the platform.
-Unlike /de and /co.uk, which are considered different paths of the same target.
+Unlike example.com/de and example.com/co.uk, which are considered different paths of the same target.

 <!-- links -->